AlphaKretin/carby-bot/README.md

 ## Enemy database

 Thanks to DigiPack (Sakako), Carby has a full database of all the enemies in FFV.
 These commands look them up and display their information.
 If you search a phrase that matches the names of multiple enemies, Carby will continue with you in DMs.
 To select one of the listed enemies, just reply to the DM with the corresponding number.
 Carby knows names from both the GBA version onwards and the RPGe fan translation.
+If someone else looks something up, and you want a copy of the info, just click the mailbox reaction and you'll be CCed on the message!
+Just keep in mind that if the message was a disambiguation, it won't be interactive like the original message, you'll have to search again yourself in that case.

 ### .attributes